-Consumers have a right to be consulted by Government and public bodies when decisions and policies are made affecting consumer interests.
-They have a right to be heard by manufactures, dealers and advertisers about their opinion on production and marketing decisions.
-Further, they have the right to be heard in legal proceedings in law courts dealing with their complaints like charging higher price, selling of poor quality or unsafe products or if he has suffered loss or injury due to defective or adulterated products, he has the right to seek legal remedies.
-This right assures the customers that their genuine complaints will receive due attention.
+Consumers have the right to be consulted by the Government and public bodies when decisions and policies are made that affect their interests.
+They have a right to be heard by manufacturers, dealers and advertisers about their opinion on production and marketing decisions.
+Further, they have the right to be heard in legal proceedings in the law courts dealing with their complaints.